rpggamage/rpggamage/README.md

 ## 🌟 About Me

 - 🎓 **Education**: MSc in Nuclear Science | BSc Hons in Physics | Postgraduate Diploma in Industrial Automation
-- 💼 **Experience**: Research Officer with over a decade of expertise in R&D for simulators and subsurface detection systems.
+- 💼 **Experience**: Research Officer with over a decade of expertise in R&D for war simulators, control systems, and subsurface detection systems.
-- 🛠 **Skills**: Python, C#, React.js, Arduino, Unity 3D, Embedded Systems, IoT, and AI.
+- 🛠 **Skills**: C/C++, Python, C#, React.js, Arduino, Unity 3D, Embedded Systems, IoT, and AI.
 - 🌏 **Location**: Sri Lanka

 ---